microsoft/pxt-adafruit/docs/lessons/bop-it/quiz.md

 <br />

-### 5. Write the code that increments the score if the BBC micro:bit logo is tilted down when the global variable called 'action' is equal to 1
+### 5. Write the code that increments the score if the @boardname@ logo is tilted down when the global variable called 'action' is equal to 1

 <br />